Stuart Forster conducts an interview with Danny McColl of McColl’s Brewery, which is based in Bishop Auckland, County Durham.

 In terms of his own creative beers, Danny explains that McColl’s will be releasing a beer made with beetroot in April, a brut pale ale during the late-springtime and a fruited double IPA in August.
 Yet his aim is to ensure even the ‘left-field’ creations are well-balanced and ultimately simple, drinkable beers.

 McColl’s Brewery is based at the Randolph Industrial Estate in Bishop Auckland, County Durham.
-Under normal circumstances the taproom opens on the last Friday (3.00pm to 9.00pm) and last Saturday (noon until 5.00pm) of each month.
+See the website for details about the brewery’s taproom opening times and online shop.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.